fiware-docker/docker-container-service/docs/userguide/index.md

 **TO DO.
 We need a FIWARE page for doing this!**

-3) Specify FIWARE Docker Container Service URL as  *DOCKER_HOST* endpoint In order to prepare your docker client to interact with the FIWARE Docker Container Service you need export the service's URL to the DOCKER_HOST environment variable or reference the URL in each commands -H <services URL>
+3) Specify FIWARE Docker Container Service URL as the *DOCKER_HOST* endpoint

+In order to prepare your docker client to interact with the FIWARE Docker Container Service you need export the service's URL to the DOCKER_HOST environment variable or reference the URL in each commands -H <services URL>

     >export DOCKER_HOST=130.206.126.17:2376